TruncatedDinoSour/kos/README.md

 ```
 shadow.h is one of the requirements of kos which is a "linux thing",
-so automatically won't work on something like OpenBSD, macOS, FreeBSD or
+so automatically won't work on something like OpenBSD, MacOS, SerenityOS or
-any other BSDs.
+any other OSes.

 Kos will not work on any non-unix OSes as kos uses a lot of
 unix stuff, for example pwd.h, meaning will not work on stuff